bvenkatg/foxxapp1/README.md

-foxxapp1
+my-foxx
 ========

-Developing my own foxx apps from the scratch
+Developing my own foxx app from the scratch